 - 1. 100 percent of that prescribed by Appendix A; or - 2.
 110 percent of that prescribed by Appendix A if the following qualifications are met: - a.
 Any parking spaces provided over 100 percent of the calculated LDC rate in Appendix A are made available for public use; and - b.
-Signage is provided indicating where public parking is available.
+Signage is provided indicating where public parking is available - 3.
+Development in the CMU-Gateway zone is not subject to a maximum parking requirement.